Top 10 Terrible Chinese Emperors

 Actual name 受德 (Shoude).
 Reigned 1075 BC to 1046 BC.

-Similarities between Xie Jie and Di Xin lead some historians to believe both stories were exaggerations by Zhou Dynasty politicians.
+Similarities between Xie Jie and Di Xin led to speculations over whether both stories were gross exaggerations by Zhou Dynasty politicians.
 For the purpose of justifying political change.

 3. Zhou You Wang (周幽王)

 Actual name 宮湦 (Gongsheng).
 Reigned 781 BC to 771 BC.

 Zhou You Wang was the twelfth ruler of the Zhou Dynasty and little is known about him, except for one story.
 In 779 BC, a consort named Bao Si (褒姒) entered the palace and soon, Zhou You Wang was completely obsessed with her beauty, to the extent of replacing his original queen with her.
 Unfortunately for the besotted king, though, Bao Si was melancholic by nature and uninclined to smile no matter what the king did.
 Eventually, Zhou You Wang experimented with the prank of lighting wartime warning beacons and fooling his nobles into thinking barbarians were invading the capital.
 At the sight of armies frantically rushing to the aid of the capital, the moody Bao Si finally broke into a hint of a smile.